omatamix/session-lock/README.md

 ```

+We support other session handlers like 'database', 'mongodb', `memcached`, and `redis`.

 ### Session Variables

 Session variables are the key reason why we use sessions.
 We provide an easy to use session API to make variable management as easy as possible.